amokan/ST2-Backbone.Marionette/README.md

 ----
+# ST2-Backbone.Marionette

-# [Backbone.Marionette](http://derickbailey.github.com/backbone.marionette/) snippets and tab completions for [Sublime Text 2](http://www.sublimetext.com/2)
+## [Backbone.Marionette](http://derickbailey.github.com/backbone.marionette/) snippets and tab completions for [Sublime Text 2](http://www.sublimetext.com/2)
 ----

-This package for Sublime Text 2 adds snippets for Derick Bailey's Backbone.Marionette library.
+This package for Sublime Text 2 adds snippets for Derick Bailey's [Backbone.Marionette](http://derickbailey.github.com/backbone.marionette/) library.

 It makes a great companion to Tomasz Tunik's Backbone.js ST2 package and borrows heavily from it as well. (which can be found here [https://github.com/tomasztunik/Sublime-Text-2-Backbone.js-package])